-DOE notes that Raypak does not manufacture sectional cast iron commercial packaged boilers, and therefore their statement that recirculating loops are only used for their non-condensing models is consistent with the current allowance only for "tubular" or tube-type commercial packaged boilers in the DOE test procedure (BTS-2000, section 8.5.1.1.1).
+DOE understands that Raypak currently does not manufacture sectional cast iron commercial packaged boilers, and therefore their statement that recirculating loops are only used for their non-condensing models is consistent with the current allowance only for "tubular" or tube-type commercial packaged boilers in the DOE test procedure (BTS-2000, section 8.5.1.1.1).
 Raypak also stated that it specifies minimum and maximum flow rates in its installation and operation manuals to prevent boiling and erosion in the tubes, and that it uses recirculation loops to maintain these flow rates during testing.
 (Raypak, No. 47 at p.
 6) Burnham further suggested that excessive stresses caused by the current temperature rise are not a problem because of the short duration of the test, and that recirculation loops are used only when necessary because they create additional set-up complexity and may negatively impact efficiency.
 (Burnham, No. 40 at p.
 4-5) AHRI suggested that the change in ANSI/AHRI Standard 1500-2015 to make recirculating loops available for all models addresses concerns for damaging the commercial packaged boiler.
 (AHRI, No. 46 at p.
 3) In response to the March 2016 NOPR, the CA IOUs supported the proposed inlet water temperature location because it would remove ambiguity.
 (CA IOUs, No. 48 at p.
 2)

 In response to the comments, DOE continues to believe that there is sufficient variation in test set-ups and temperatures so as to warrant adopting additional specifications for water temperatures.
 DOE believes that the expansion of the use of recirculating loops to any commercial packaged boilers as alluded to by AHRI is further justification for moving the location of the inlet water temperature constraint to immediately preceding the commercial packaged boiler inlet.
-Therefore, DOE is adopting the non-condensing temperatures proposed in the March 2016 NOPR (140 °F inlet as measured immediately preceding the commercial packaged boiler and 180 °F outlet) for those commercial packaged boilers that use a recirculating loop as allowable by ANSI/AHRI Standard 1500-2015 (i.e., to prevent boiling).
-This will ensure that all commercial packaged boilers using a recirculating loop during testing use the same temperature rise of 40 °F and will remove ambiguity, increase consistency, and provide for a more representative test of efficiency.
+The allowance for a recirculating loop as written in ANSI/ AHRI Standard 1500-2015 could result in inlet water temperatures entering the unit of anywhere from the temperature of the incoming water to the test facility (between 35 °F and 80 °F as described in section III.F.1) to 160 °F (based on the minimum 20 °F temperature rise in ANSI/AHRI Standard 1500-2015).
+DOE concludes that such provisions would not meet the statutory requirements of 42 U.S.C.
+6314(a)(2)-(3) in that they would not reflect a product's energy efficiency or use during a representative average use cycle, as the wide range of allowable temperatures can result in an unrepeatable test; DOE is therefore deviating from the industry standard in this instance to add more specificity that is needed for repeatable testing.
+DOE is adopting the non-condensing temperatures proposed in the March 2016 NOPR (140 °F inlet as measured immediately preceding the commercial packaged boiler and 180 °F outlet) for those commercial packaged boilers that use a recirculating loop as allowable by ANSI/AHRI Standard 1500-2015 (i.e., to prevent boiling).
+This will ensure that all commercial packaged boilers using a recirculating loop during testing use the same boiler temperature rise of 40 °F and will remove ambiguity, increase consistency, and provide for a more representative test of efficiency.
 DOE notes that a temperature requirement at this location allows manufacturers and laboratories the flexibility of either using a recirculating loop or an external heat source (e.g., another boiler) to maintain the required inlet water temperature.